Daniel-Dietz/Import-VMFromTemplate/readme.md

 Use at your own risk!

-This script extends functionality of Import-VM powershell command and is made especially for importing VMs fromn templates.
+This script extends functionality of Import-VM powershell command and is made especially for VMs fromn templates/exports.
 Importing VM through Hyper-V GUI takes a bit of clicking/typin.
 This script aims to make the process of spinning up VMs from from template easy and convenient.

 Functions